 Cost-Saving Ideas: Managing Your Travel and Conference Expenses

-- Not obtaining required approvals for conferences
+- Failing to get required approvals for conferences

 - Purchasing alcoholic beverages with taxpayer dollars